4d/docs/docs/WebServer/qodly-studio.md

 `localhost:7080/studio`

-You will then be prompted to enter the [access key](../Admin/webAdmin.md#access-key) to access the studio.
+You will then be prompted to enter the [access key](../Admin/webAdmin.md#access-key) to access Qodly Studio.

 ## Qodly Studio Documentation

 The official Qodly Studio documentation is available on the [Qodly documentation website](developer.qodly.com/docs/studio).

 You can rely on this documentation and its associated resources for developing Qodly Studio-based webforms.
-However, keep in mind that some features (listed below) differ between on premise and cloud architecures.
+However, some features (listed below) differ between on premise and cloud architectures.

 ### Cloud-only features